grafana/mimir/docs/sources/architecture/distributor.md

 ## Validation

 The distributor validates received data before writing it to ingesters.
 Because a single request can contain valid and invalid data, metrics, samples, metadata, and exemplars, the distributor only passes valid data to the ingesters.
-The distributor does not include invalid data.
+The distributor does not include invalid data in its requests to the ingesters.
 If the request contains invalid data, the distributor returns a 400 HTTP status code and the details appear in the response body.
 The details about the first invalid data are typically logged by the sender, for example, Prometheus or a Grafana Agent.